B3x0r/Shopping-cart-AWS/README.md

 #### Installation:

-You would have to get your own AWS account and set up a bucket to put it into.
+You would have to get your own AWS account and set up a bucket to put the contents of the Build folder in you AWS bucket.

 #### Usage: